sagemath/trac_to_gh/Issue 4773.md

 # Issue 4773: determinants of non-square matrices over GF(p) (p odd) should raise an error -- instead they silently give nonsense

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4773

 Original creator: was